Turkish court adds new Saudi defendants in Khashoggi trial

 The latest indictment accuses a vice consul and an attache of "premeditated murder with monstrous intent".
 The four others, also Saudi nationals, were charged with destroying, concealing or tampering with evidence.

-The court heard testimony from one witness, Egyptian opposition activist Ayman Noor who was a friend of Khashoggi's, before adjourning the case to March 4 and extending a process which has kept Khashoggi's killing in the public eye and further strained relations between Turkey and Saudi Arabia.
+The court heard testimony from Egyptian opposition activist Ayman Noor, a friend of Khashoggi's, before adjourning the case to March 4 and extending a process which has kept Khashoggi's killing in the public eye and further strained relations between Turkey and Saudi Arabia.

 Yasin Aktay, a member of President Tayyip Erdogan's AK Party and an acquaintance of Khashoggi, said a just verdict could not have been expected from a Saudi court that was ruling on senior Saudi officials.